 Most side hustlers devote 5-20 hours a week to their enterprise.

 Curious about how much time people put into their side gigs?
-The Hustle reports that 3 in 5 side hustlers spend 5 to 20 hours per week working on their side hustles.
+Side Hustle Nation reports that side hustlers spend the following amount of time per week working on their side hustles:

 59% of side hustlers work on their side ventures in the evenings when they get off work.